Passing ... passing ... and then she speaks. |

 Nevertheless, the negative feedback continued and

-with some reluctance I removed
+with considerable reluctance I removed

 Four transgender